mattmillar/lightspy/README.txt

 	* ``LightSensorTest’’ is a simple tool to quickly gauge the sampling refresh rate of a device’s light sensor.
-	* ``capture-wifi’’ provides a quick and dirty script to capture movie light data in batch, e.g. in conjunction with e.g. LightDump.
+	* ``capture-wifi’’ provides a quick and dirty script to capture movie light data in batch, e.g. in conjunction with LightDump.
 	  If you want to copy this script somewhere, copy the entire directory as a unit, otherwise it won’t work.